thachck/tube.vim/README.md

 ```

 If you have grasped the basic concepts above you are ready to use **Tube** but
-you want to get the most out of it read further.
+if you want to get the most out of it read further.

 ## Commands